devacfr/reflow-maven-skin/reflow-maven-skin/src/site/markdown/themes/bootswatch-sketchy.md

-# Bootswatch Paper theme
+# Bootswatch Sketchy theme

-This page is using a free [Paper theme][bootswatch-theme], courtesy of [Bootswatch][bootswatch].
+This page is using a free [Sketchy theme][bootswatch-theme], courtesy of [Bootswatch][bootswatch].

 To use this theme with Reflow Maven skin, use the following `<theme>` configuration